learningkeeper/jenkins-in-kind/README.md

 #### For HA purpose in reality, please use 2 more replicas and pod antiaffinity to run in different nodes.
 Please refer to the jenkins-tailored-values.yaml

-#### (noted) In this POC, it is only run master node.
+#### (noted) In this POC, it is only runing with 1 master node.
 In real setting, it should be running multiple nodes in different zone and region for HA purpose.

 #### Given the conditions of using persist volume in cloud, it is better to some GCP storageClass(standard, premium etc.) in PVC.
 You could use high SLA with low latency storage.
 https://kubernetes.io/docs/concepts/storage/storage-classes/